siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 ![vmware-usb-dialog](https://farm4.staticflickr.com/3915/14846789962_315b1fb2b8_b.jpg)
 If the Atmel-ICE is not an option it's either because it's (1) not plugged in, or (2) not connected to the virtual machine.
 Use the above dialog to connect it.
 Then go back to the TOOL / DEVICE / INTERFACE step, above.

+* Power the board if not already powered
+* Hit READ to query the Device
-READ the Device.
-The board must be powered up.
-It should return a device signature and read about 3.3v
+* It should return a device signature and read about 3.3v

 ![read](https://farm4.staticflickr.com/3853/14790490561_3c5e88d333_b.jpg)

-Hit the MEMORIES tab to get the programming dialog
+* Hit the MEMORIES tab to get the programming dialog

 ![memories](https://farm4.staticflickr.com/3904/14793271732_1052df055e_b.jpg)

-Program the chip.
+* Program the chip.
 * First you must select the tinyg2.elf file you wish to program onto the chip.
 This is usually in the project directory in which you found the TinyG2.atsln file.
 The file select is sticky so it will stay selected if you are doing more than one board.
 * Hit PROGRAM.
 Programming and verification takes about 20-30 seconds.
 When done the red TX LED on the board should cycle at about 1 Hz.
 ![](https://farm4.staticflickr.com/3885/14606985478_22c4f78c2a_b.jpg)